ddegner/notebook-saver/README.md

 ### 3. Start Capturing
 1. Point your camera at handwritten text or documents
+2. Use pinch gestures to zoom in/out - the app automatically selects the best camera
+3. For close-up text, zoom in to activate macro mode for enhanced detail
-2. Tap the capture button
+4. Tap the capture button
-3. Wait for AI processing
+5. Wait for AI processing
-4. Review and use the extracted text
+6. Review and use the extracted text

+### Camera Features
+- **Multi-Camera Support**: Automatically discovers and uses the best available camera (triple, dual, or wide)
+- **Smart Zoom Switching**: Switches to telephoto camera for zoom levels above 3x when available
+- **Pinch-to-Zoom**: Smooth gesture control with haptic feedback
+- **Visual Zoom Indicator**: Shows current zoom level when zoomed in
+- **Optimized Focus**: Automatic near-focus restriction for document scanning

 ## Configuration Options